chrplr/AIP2015/06_Representation_of_numbers_images_text/representing_numbers_images_text_new.md

 plt.show()
 ```

-Edge detector.
-It is easy to implement an edge detector with a neural network.
+**Edge detector** It is easy to implement an edge detector with a neural network.
 See <https://courses.cit.cornell.edu/bionb2220/UnderstandingLateralInhibition.html>.

-Using the ndimage.convolve function, apply the following filters to the image and diplay the results.
+Using the `ndimage.convolve` function, apply the following filters to the image and diplay the results.

 ```python
 kernel1 = np.array([[-1, -1, -1],